API#

 When acting on a single target, the

-operator in that it makes no difference which qubits are called targets and which are called controls.
-For consistency, exactly onetarget
+Phaseoperator is somewhat similar to that of theZoperator in that it makes no difference which qubits are called targets and which are called controls.
+For consistency, exactly onetargetqubit must be named, the rest must go in thecontrolsargument.
+However, the action of the operator is invariant under swapping thetargetfor any of thecontrols.- Parameters:

 target (int) – The qubit to phase shift.